arthur-liqian/jekyll-blog/_drafts/rabbitmq/rabbitmq.md

 - the different type of exchange, fanout, direct, etc.
     - there are 2 mandatory exchange types:
         - direct
         - fanout

-            DONE.
-According to the definition in the AMQP, fanout exchange ignores the routing key.
-This constraint should be verified first.
-            That determines whether the routing key behaviors should be checked on a fanout exchange.
 - the projection between exchange and queue
-    - one exchange to multipule queues
-        - direct
-            - DONE. one exchange is bound to different queues with different routing keys
-        - fanout
-            - DONE. routing key is always ignored
-    - multiple exchange to one queue
-    - multiple exchange to multiple queue
-    - a pair of exchange and queue has multiple binding which have different routing keys
 - routing key
-    - routing key works on the binding between exchange and queue, so all of the consumers of one queue shares the same routing key
-    - routing key works with exchange type
-    - A queue Q is bound with an exchange E without routing key.
-If a message M is sent to exchange E with routing key K, will queue Q receive the message M?
 - message ackownledge
     - suceeded
     - failed